dungeons-of-moria/umoria/docs/manual.md

 Stores do not always have everything in stock.
 As the game progresses, they may get new items, so check from time to time.
-Also, if you sell them an item, it may get sold to a customer while you are adventuring, so don’t always expect to be able to get back everything you have sold.
+Also, if you sell them an item, it may get sold to a customer while you are adventuring, so don't always expect to be able to get back everything you have sold.

 Store owners will not buy harmful or useless items.
 If an object is unidentified, they will pay some base price for it.
 Once they have